ALDOPUTRA07/ktp_classification/README.md

 ## How to Works
 The current project is web (so it's easier to demonstrate); to build in production, it's better in API.

-You only need to input an image for this web project, and the results will come out.
+for at current web project, You only need to input an image for this web project, and the results will come out.

 ## Next Step
 The model can be retrained, even with other ID card data such as NPWP, SIM, etc.